sashi789/NLP_Textual_sentiment_analysis_and_steganography/README.md

 ---

+## 🧹 NLP Preprocessing Steps

+To prepare the text data for analysis, the following NLP preprocessing techniques were applied:

+- **Lowercasing** – Normalize text for uniformity.
+- **Tokenization** – Split reviews into individual words or tokens.
+- **Stopword Removal** – Eliminate common words that don't add much meaning (like *is*, *the*, *and*).
+- **Lemmatization** – Reduce words to their base or root form (e.g., *running* → *run*).
+- **Punctuation Removal** – Clean unnecessary characters.
+- **Vectorization** – Convert text into numerical format using methods like TF-IDF or CountVectorizer.

+---

 ## 📁 Contents

 - `NLP_STEGNORGRAPH_Final.ipynb` – Jupyter notebook containing the entire workflow:
-  - Data preprocessing and text cleaning
+  - Text preprocessing and cleaning
-  - Feature extraction
+  - Feature extraction and transformation
-  - Sentiment classification (possibly using ML/DL models)
+  - Sentiment classification (using ML or deep learning models)
-  - Steganographic analysis
+  - Steganographic message detection
-  - Results and visualization
+  - Evaluation and visualization of results

 ---